nikki-experiments/dev-setup/REACT-PROJECT-SETUP.md

         "lint": "eslint --ignore-path .gitignore --cache ./"
      }

-To run this on command line for example you could run: `$ npm run build` which will run webpack.
+To run this on command line for example you could run: `$ npm run build` or `yarn run build` which will run webpack.
 For special words like "test" and "start" running `npm test` or `npm t` will also work.

-#### Create index.html and app.js

-Add a index.html and make sure it has at least one div with id="app".
-Add script tag with src="js/bundle.js"

-Add app.js file.
-This will contain your import statements for react and react-dom {render}.
+Use the npm scripts from the package.json template file.

-#### Babel
+## Install Babel

 Babel takes es6 (future JavaScript) and compiles it down to es5 (current JavaScript), the version currently supported on the majority of browsers.